RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 The other well-known tool for scanning unauthenticated principals that I'm aware of is [quiet-riot](https://github.com/righteousgambit/quiet-riot) which can achieve testing 1,170 principals/sec.
-Despite being able to achieving this throughput, it is written in Python, which tends to be difficult to code high-performance code in.
-This got me a bit curious about what the upper limit might be for a similar tool written in GoLang, which in my opinion, is quite a bit easier in to write high performance code with.
+Despite being able to achieving this throughput, it is written in Python, which seems to me at least, very difficult to code high-performance code in.
+This got me a bit curious about what the upper limit might be for a similar tool written in GoLang.

 Originally, [roles](https://github.com/RyanJarv/roles/blob/main/README.md) wasn't intended to be fast, I worked on it, because I wanted a few features like caching and variable interpolation in role names, and secondly I often find it easier to hack on a purpose-made tool I built myself than use a more generic one already available that supports features I may not need at the moment.

-I started on improving the speed of enumeration by ensuring setup and enumeration were run as separate steps.
-The setup process is run by passing `-setup` and enables all available regions and it pre-creates the resources needed by each thread later for enumeration.
+I started this minor-rewrite by ensuring setup and enumeration were run separately.
+The account optimization process is run by passing `-setup` and enables all available regions then pre-creating the resources needed by each thread later for enumeration.
 I also added a [plugin interface](https://github.com/RyanJarv/roles/blob/aab41f059c761049a057fd04efe40da768efbae1/pkg/plugins/types.go#L10) and [documented it](https://github.com/RyanJarv/roles/tree/main?tab=readme-ov-file#plugins) so that ChatGPT could create new methods of enumeration in case I ended up hitting account limits on a specific API call.
 However, the key thing here was running a few goroutines for each plugin, in each region.

-With this I was able to hit about 2000 tests/second per second, considering [quiet-riot](https://github.com/righteousgambit/quiet-riot) was getting 1200 tests/second across twenty accounts this seemed pretty good.
+With this I was able to hit about 2000 tests/second per second.
+I think I may have originally assumed the quiet riot benchmarks where in a single account, so originally I was a bit un-impressed with this and decided to see dedicated AWS organization was any faster.

-Next, I registered a new AWS account and started adding the `-org` setup mode.
+For the org test I started by registering a new AWS account and started adding the `-org` setup mode.
 This enabled AWS Organizations in the account, created as many sub-accounts as allowed, and ran the account level setup on each.
 By default, you can only create 9 sub-accounts, so along with the root account the organization mode used 10 accounts in a similar setup as before, which resulted in about 10 times the throughput for a total of 20k principal tests/second.

 These tests weren't perfect, the stats code was originally broken, and out of a bit of caution, I ended up disabling three of the five plugins and reducing the concurrency during the org testing to 1/5th the optimal account settings.